 Why SQL Formatting Actually Matters

+A SQL query that returns the correct result is not enough if nobody can understand it three months later.
 SQL queries live in codebases for years.
-A query written today to pull a report will likely still be running in five years, possibly modified by four different people who did not write the original.
-If the formatting is inconsistent, understanding what it does requires reconstructing intent from a wall of text.
+A query written today for a report will likely still be running in five years, modified by four people who did not write the original.
+Inconsistent formatting makes understanding intent much harder than it needs to be.

-The Core SQL Formatting Conventions
+Core SQL Formatting Conventions

 Unformatted:

-select u.name,count(o.id) as order_count,sum(o.total) as revenue from users u inner join orders o on u.id=o.user_id where o.created_at > '2024-01-01' and o.status='completed' group by u.id,u.name having count(o.id)>5 order by revenue desc limit 10Formatted:
+select u.name,count(o.id) as order_count,sum(o.total) as revenue from users u inner join orders o on u.id=o.user_id where o.created_at>'2024-01-01' and o.status='completed' group by u.id,u.name having count(o.id)>5 order by revenue desc limit 10Formatted:

 SELECT